-The fair value of the distillation equipment has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques.
+The fair value of the distillation equipment has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques (Note 4).

-In 2015, the Group sold certain property located in Calumpit, Bulacan, Cauayan, Isabela and Tagoloan, Misamis Oriental for P139,717.
-The Group recognized a gain amounting to P125,589, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statement of income.

 In 2016, the Group sold transportation equipment for P1,438.
-The Group recognized a gain amounting to P1,343, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statement of income.
+The Group recognized a gain amounting to P1,343, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statements of income.

-In 2017, the Group sold fully depreciated transportation equipment for P362 and accordingly, recognized a gain for the same amount, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statement of income.
+In 2017, the Group sold fully depreciated transportation equipment for P362 and accordingly, recognized a gain for the same amount, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statements of income.

+In 2018, the Group sold transportation equipment for P3,205.
+The Group recognized a gain amounting to P625, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statements of income.

-The carrying amount of certain property and equipment retired from use amounted to P2,459 and P717 as of December 31, 2017 and 2016, respectively, and accordingly recognized a loss for the same amount, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statement of income.
+The carrying amount of certain property and equipment retired from use amounted to P3 and P2,459 as of December 31, 2018 and 2017, respectively, and accordingly recognized a loss for the same amount, included as part of "Gain (loss) on disposal/ retirement of property and equipment" account in the consolidated statements of income.

-Depreciation, amortization and impairment losses recognized in the consolidated statements of income amounted to P572,452, P581,360 and P567,609 in 2017, 2016 and 2015, respectively (Notes 23).
-These amounts include annual amortization of capitalized interest amounting to P12,804, P12,319 and P12,072 in 2017, 2016 and 2015, respectively.
+Total depreciation and amortization recognized in the consolidated statements of income amounted to P611,263, P572,452 and P581,360 in 2018, 2017 and 2016, respectively (Notes 18, 19, 20 and 21).
+These amounts include annual amortization of capitalized interest amounting to P12,950, P12,804, and P12,319 in 2018, 2017 and 2016, respectively.

-Interest amounting to P1,455, P4,847 and P2,471 were capitalized to machinery and equipment in 2017, 2016 and 2015, respectively (Note 25).
-The capitalization rates used to determine the amount of interest eligible for capitalization were 3.54%, 4.03% and 4.35% in 2017, 2016 and 2015, respectively.
-The unamortized capitalized borrowing costs amounted to P34,815 and P46,164 as of December 31, 2017 and 2016, respectively.
+The Group has interest amounting to P3,932, P1,455 and P4,847 that were capitalized to machinery and equipment in 2018, 2017 and 2016, respectively (Note 23).
+The capitalization rates used to determine the amount of interest eligible for capitalization were 5.16%, 3.54% and 4.03% in 2018, 2017 and 2016, respectively.
+The unamortized capitalized borrowing costs amounted to P25,797 and P34,815 as of December 31, 2018 and 2017, respectively.

-13. Goodwill
+11. Goodwill

-GSMI acquired 100% of the outstanding capital stock of EPSBPI in 2012 for a total consideration of P200,000.
-EPSBPI, which is considered a CGU, is a company primarily engaged in the manufacturing and bottling of alcoholic and non-alcoholic beverages.
+GSMI acquired 100% of the outstanding capital stock of EPSBPI in 2012.
+EPSBPI, which is considered a cash-generating unit, is a company primarily engaged in the manufacturing and bottling of alcoholic and non-alcoholic beverages.
 The acquisition resulted in the recognition of goodwill amounting to P226,863.

 The recoverable amount of goodwill has been determined based on a valuation using cash flow projections covering a five-year period based on long range plans approved by management.
 Cash flows beyond the five-year period are extrapolated using a constant growth rate determined per individual cash-generating unit.
+The determined growth rate is 4%.
 This growth rate is consistent with the long-term average growth rate for the industry.
-The discount rates applied to after tax cash flow projections is 9% in 2017 and 2016.
+The discount rates applied to after tax cash flow projections is 9% in 2018 and 2017.
 The discount rate also imputes the risk of the cash-generating units compared to the respective risk of the overall market and equity risk premium.
-As a result of decline in operations resulting in lower sales forecast compared with previous years, the Group recognized impairment loss amounting to P100,000 in 2015 (Note 26).
+As a result of decline in operations resulting in lower sales forecast compared with previous years, the Group recognized impairment loss amounting to P100,000 in 2015.
 The recoverable amount of goodwill has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation technique (Note 4).